kssgarcia/Blog/kssgarciablog/content/posts/BESO.en.md

 ### Finite element analysis

-With these variables we can now solve the problem and obtain the displacements, deformations and stresses.
-To compute the finite element analysis the library [Solidspy](https://github.com/AppliedMechanics-EAFIT/SolidsPy) is used .
+With these variables, we can now solve the problem and obtain the displacements, deformations and stresses.
+To compute the finite element analysis the library [Solidspy](https://github.com/AppliedMechanics-EAFIT/SolidsPy) is used.

 ``` python
 def preprocessing(nodes, mats, els, loads):